Skip to main content

 Profile

-Sujoy Mukerji did his undergraduate studies in Presidency College, Calcutta, before going on to do an MA (Economics) at the Delhi School of Economics and a PhD at Yale University.
-He came to Queen Mary from Oxford University (University College).
+Sujoy Mukerji completed his undergraduate studies at Presidency College, Calcutta, followed by an MA in Economics from the Delhi School of Economics and a PhD from Yale University.
+He joined Queen Mary University of London as Head of the School of Economics and Finance in September 2015, coming from the University of Oxford, where he was Professor of Economics.

-His research has primarily been on decision making under ambiguity, its foundations and its relevance in economic contexts.
-His broader research interests lie in the intersection of bounded rationality and economic theory.
+His research focuses on decision-making under uncertainty, particularly ambiguity, and its applications in economics and finance.
+More broadly, he is interested in the intersection of bounded rationality and economic theory.

 Editorial services: